Safe Care at Home

 How are you keeping Clients occupied and stimulated during this time?

-We are here to support Clients, where it is safe to do so, to get some much-needed fresh air or enjoy some light exercise.
-Social isolation has been an increasing problem during lockdown and we cannot underestimate the importance of social interaction and exercise on a person’s mental health and wellbeing.
-At the same time, this must be balanced with staying safe and following the rules put in place by the Government to protect ourselves and our communities during the pandemic.
+As restrictions begin to ease and where it is safe to do so, we are here to support Clients to restart activities they have been unable to enjoy during lockdown.
+Social isolation has been an increasing problem during the pandemic and we cannot underestimate the importance of social interaction, fresh air and exercise on a person’s mental health and wellbeing.
+At the same time, this must be balanced with staying safe and following the rules and dates laid out in the Government’s Roadmap Out of Lockdown.